 - Heat the olive oil in a stock pot.
 Add the garlic and sauté for 30 seconds.

-- Pour in the white wine and bring to a boil before adding the mussels.
+- Pour in the white wine and bring to a boil.

-- Cover and cook until the mussels have opened, about 6 minutes.
+- Reduce to a simmer and add the mussels.
+Cover and cook until the mussels have opened, about 6 minutes, making sure to keep the lid tightly on the pot.

 - Remove the mussels from the pot, discarding any that have not opened.
 Set aside.